Reduction theory for Fuchsian groups with cusps: Proof of Main Theorem for canonical case

 \section{Proof of Main Theorem for canonical case}

-We will now build an explicit description of the attractor with finite rectangular structure of the map $F_{\A}$ associated to the \emph{canonical} quasi-ideal polygon.
+We will now build an explicit description of the attractor of the natural extension associated to the \emph{canonical} quasi-ideal polygon with notation $\A$ instead of $\A^*$ in this section.
 Using additional details in the appendix, we describe a set~$\Omega_{\A}$ (see~\eqref{omega}).
-We first show that $F_{\A}$ is bijective on the set and then show that it is the global attractor for $F_{\A}:\S \times \S \setminus \Delta \to \S \times \S \setminus \Delta$.
+We first show that $F_{\A}$ is bijective on this set and then show that it is the global attractor for $F_{\A}:\S \times \S \setminus \Delta \to \S \times \S \setminus \Delta$.

 For any elliptic vertex~$V_k \in \D$, we additionally label points~$P_k, Q_k \in \S$ such that~$V_k$ is the intersection of the geodesics~$V_{k-1}Q_k$ and~$P_kV_{k+1}$.
 See \Cref{fig:VPAQV} for examples of these labels.
 For ideal~$V_k$, we have $P_k = Q_k = V_k$.